 Honor 20e In-Depth Review

 We established that the mid-range Honor 20e smartphone comes with access to Google Mobile Services (GMS) core with some compromises.
 It is powered by the Kirin 710F 12nm chip and runs Android 9.0 (Pie) with EMUI 9.1.
-Both the hardware and software are a little dated, but works well together offering plenty speed and headroom to handle multiple applications simultaneously.
+Both the hardware and software are a little dated, but works well together offering plenty of speed and headroom to handle multiple applications simultaneously.